oracle-livelabs/oci/healthcare-innovations/ai-vision/train/train-model.md

 ## Task 4: Review Request and Response JSON

-Review Request Response JSON this will be essential for us while building Application front end
+Review Request and Response JSON this will be essential for us while building Application front end

 1. Analyze predictions, confidence, requests and responses